makrai/notes/brown2005-fewshot-gpt3.md

   * model develops a broad set of skills and pattern recognition abilities at training time, and then uses those abilities at inference time to rapidly adapt to or recognize the desired task (illustrated in Figure 1.1)
-  * [RWC + 19] attempts to do this via what we call “in-context learning”, using the text input of a pretrained language model as a form of task specf
+  * RWC + 19 attempts to do this via what we call “in-context learning”, using the text input of a pretrained language model as a form of task specf
     * model is conditioned on a natural language instruction and/or a few demonstrations of the task
-    * results far inferior to fine-tuning – for example [RWC + 19] achieves
+    * results far inferior to fine-tuning – for example RWC + 19 achieves
       only 4% on Natural Questions, and even its
       55 F1 CoQa result is now more than 35 points behind the SOTA
 * capacity of transformer language models has increased substantially,
 ```
-    100 million parameters [RNSS18], to
+    100 million parameters RNSS18, to
-    300 million parameters [DCLT18], to
+    300 million parameters DCLT18, to
-  1.5 billion parameters [RWC + 19], to
+  1.5 billion parameters RWC + 19, to
-  8 billion parameters [SPP + 19],
+  8 billion parameters SPP + 19,
- 11 billion parameters [RSR + 19], and finally
+ 11 billion parameters RSR + 19, and finally
- 17 billion parameters [Tur20]
+ 17 billion parameters Tur20
 ```
-  * log loss, which correlates well with many downstream tasks, follows a smooth trend of improvement with scale [KMH + 20]
+  * log loss, which correlates well with many downstream tasks, follows a smooth trend of improvement with scale KMH + 20
   * it is plausible that in-context learning abilities might show similar gains
 * we test in-context learning abilities.
 Specifically, we evaluate GPT-3 on
   * two dozen NLP datasets, as well as several novel tasks designed to test rapid adaptation to tasks unlikely to be directly contained in the training
-  * evaluate GPT-3 under 3 conditions:
+  * 3 conditions:
     * “few-shot learning”, or in-context learning where we allow as many demonstrations as will fit into the model’s context window (typically 10 to 100),